Ab Initio Free Energy Surfaces for Coupled Ion-Electron Transfer

-The resulting energy barriers are reported in Table II.
-We observe that many of the barriers are significantly lower compared to the diabatic landscape, and notably barrierless transition is obtained at an overpotential not predicted in the non-diabatic case.
-Furthermore, both in both the reduction and oxidation directions, there is no consistent agreement between the barriers calculated from either 1D approach and the full 2D landscape.
-These results provide evidence that the multidimensional, adiabatic-corrected approach presented in this Letter is necessary to accurately compute ET barrier heights in general.
+The resulting adiabatic barriers are reported in Table II.
+We observe that many of the barriers are significantly lower compared to the diabatic landscape.
+Similar to the non-adiabatic case, we do not find consistent agreement between the CIET barrier and either one-dimensional approach.

-In conclusion, we have introduced a general framework for constructing the 2D free energy surface of an ET reaction coupled to a classical CV in terms of constrained \textit{ab initio} trajectories, which can be improved along with sampling efficiency and accurate simulation of diabatic states.
-Applied to an example reaction of CO$_2$ redox, we showed that the activation barrier computed either using the ET coordinate or CV alone can be significantly misleading.
-Although further sampling is needed to resolve the CV-dependence of the reorganization energy, our framework readily accommodates such dependence and would be expected to yield even larger deviations from the Marcus picture.
-We expect that the coupled-electron transfer view presented in this Letter will provide a more accurate perspective on the activation of a wide class of electron transfer reactions in anisotropic or interfacial environments.